dabamos/dmpack/README.md

 $ cd dmpack/
 $ make freebsd
 ```
+You can change the installation prefix with argument `PREFIX` (by default,
+`/usr/local`).
 To install the library and all programs system-wide, run:

 ```
 $ make install PREFIX=/usr/local